clstoulouse/motu/README.md

 ##### Child node: dataThreshold
-Size in Mbytes.
+Size in Megabyte.
 A request has a size.
 The queue in which this request will be processed is defined by the request size.
 All queues are sorted by size ascending.
 A request is put in the last queue which has a size lower than the request size.
 If the request size if higher than the bigger queue dataThreshold, request is not treated and an error message is returned.
 This parameter is really useful when a Motu is used to server several kind of file size and you want to be sure that file with a specific size does no slow down request of small data size.